 The Jefferson–Hemings Paternity Question: DNA Evidence and Scientific Review

 The purpose of this site is to review the full scientific, documentary, and historical record relating to the relationship between Thomas Jefferson and the enslaved Sally Hemings – without presumption or ideology – and to promote careful historical inquiry, grounded in evidence, context, and intellectual honesty.
-In particular, overlooked paternity suspects are considered in the same way investigators in a potential wrongful conviction case thoroughly examine all possibilities to uncover the truth.
-Randolph Jefferson, the little-known younger brother of Thomas Jefferson, emerges as a prime suspect.
+This site applies the same standard of scrutiny used in wrongful conviction reviews: examining all plausible suspects, not just the presumed one.
+Among the 22 Jefferson males alive at the time, Randolph Jefferson, the little-known younger brother of Thomas Jefferson, emerges as a suspect.

 Over a quarter of a century has passed since the original DNA study, published on November 5, 1998 in the scientific journal Nature, which forms the basis of the prevailing consensus.
-The piece was published under the title Jefferson Fathered Slave’s Last Child, despite the fact that the study itself concluded no such thing and that paternity could be attributed to any of a number of Jefferson relatives.
+The piece was published under the editorial title Jefferson Fathered Slave’s Last Child — a conclusion the study's own data did not support.
 In a companion article titled Founding Father, historian Joseph Ellis and Eric Lander echoed the incorrect assertion with the subheading: DNA analysis confirms that Jefferson was indeed the father of at least one of Hemings' children.
 Four days later, however, the lead author of the DNA study, Dr. Eugene Foster, felt compelled to clarify and essentially repudiate the fundamentally misleading headline, writing in the New York Times that "the genetic findings my collaborators and I reported in the scientific journal Nature do not prove that Thomas Jefferson was the father of one of Sally Hemings children.
 We never made that claim."
 And two months later, on January 7, 1999, Dr. Foster added in the scientific journal Nature itself that "It is true that men of Randolph Jefferson's family could have fathered Sally Hemings' later children."

 Addressing a Scientific Gap in the Jefferson–Hemings Paternity Question